Life Insurance for Amoxicillin users.

 What kind of information will the insurance companies ask me or be interested in?

-- Aside from the infection (or ulcers) which required your Amoxil prescription, have you been diagnosed with any other pre-existing medical conditions?
+• Aside from the infection (or ulcers) that required your Amoxil prescription, have you been diagnosed with any other pre-existing medical conditions?

 What rate (or price) can I qualify for?